-All six styles are entirely solid, so you can add a pop of color in your kitchen without having to worry about clashing patterns.
-The sizes range from a 12-foot runner to a five-by-six rectangle, so you've got plenty of options in plenty of spaces.
+All seven styles are entirely solid, so you can add a pop of color in your kitchen without having to worry about clashing patterns.
+The sizes range from a two-by-three foot rectangle to a 12-foot runner, so you've got plenty of options in plenty of spaces.

 High Ratings, High Resiliency: Oberle All-Weather Kitchen Mat

-The Oberle kitchen mat from Brayden Studio is a little bit pricier, but according to its 4.8-star rating (yes, out of 5), it's well-worth the splurge.
+The Oberle kitchen mat from Brayden Studio is a little bit pricier — but not by much — and according to its 4.7-star rating (yes, out of 5), it's well-worth it.
 Reviewers say it's "perfect for in front of [their] kitchen sink" because it's non-slip, stylish, water-absorbent, and actually washable.
-That's right — when this pick starts to accumulate crumbs, stains, and water marks, you can toss the entire thing in the washing machine, despite its non-skid backing and surprisingly-soft pile.
+That's right: When this pick starts to accumulate crumbs, stains, and water marks, you can toss the entire thing in the washing machine, despite its non-skid backing and surprisingly-soft pile.

 This rug is a great option for someone who's looking to stay within a simple color palette, but is still looking for a piece that catches the eye and breaks up the monotony.
-You can get this one in three sizes (all runners), and they're flat enough that they won't obstruct the opening of doors.
+You can get this one in two sizes (one runner and one mat), and they're flat enough that they won't obstruct the opening of doors.

 Lovely But Low-Maintenance: Calisa Block Printed Rug

 When placing rugs in entryways, kitchens, and dining rooms, experts suggest busier patterns, which will help to disguise dirt and crumbs in between cleanings.
 This Calisa rug from Urban Outfitters is patterned, but not overwhelming.
 Its low-profile weave and charming tassels add texture for a homey, traditional feel.
 That said, the geometric design is particularly in right now, especially alongside the earthy, muted colors.

-Speaking of colors, this rug can pull to multiple palettes because of its mix of gold, dark gray, and almost-white — all of which were considered the top color trends of 2019.
+Speaking of colors, this rug can pull to multiple palettes because of its mix of gold, dark gray, and almost-white — all of which are especially trendy right now.
 Since it's made entirely from cotton, it's durable and easy to spot-clean should something spill.
-"It’s lovely and has a distressed, pre-worn in look to the print," one reviewer says, while another raves, "I always get compliments when guests come over."
+"It’s lovely and has a distressed, pre-worn look to the print," one reviewer says, while another raves, "I always get compliments when guests come over."

 If Comfort Is Your Top Priority: Torrick Comfort Kitchen Mat